mattr-/mattr-.github.com/_posts/2013-01-08-win7-netboot-notes.markdown

 I recently went through the trouble to get one of my machines without a hard drive to boot the Windows 7 install over the network, install to a network based ISCSI drive, and then boot over the network off that drive.
 Here's my notes on what I did.
 A full post may follow later.
+The whole procedure is documented in many other places so you won't find that here.

 ## Initial setup